faisalmemon/ios-crash-dump-analysis-book/markdown/Introduction.md

 This book fills a gap that has emerged between Application Developers and the platform they are developing for when a crash occurs.
 The mindset of the Application developer is largely understanding high level concepts and abstractions.
 When a crash occurs, you can often feel rudely transported into a command line UNIX world of low level constructs, pointers and raw data.

-We cover specifically the Apple ecosystem using the Swift programming language.
-Our main focus is iOS but we touch upon other platforms and languages also.
+We focus exclusively on the Apple ecosystem, and primarily the Swift programming language on iOS.
+We also cover macOS, tvOS, watchOS platforms, and C (CoreFoundation), Objective-C, and Objective-C++ programming languages.
+This is because the older languages are more prone to crash bugs.
+Real world applications tend to end up being a hybrid between the safer Swift language and older technologies.

+We assume you have at least an introductory knowledge of iOS programming and software engineering, and have access to a Mac with Xcode.

 The approach we take is to combine three different perspectives on the problem to give a rounded and robust view of the situation and how to resolve it.

 Our three perspectives are: